-Course information can be found on my main course web page http://www.cs.rutgers.edu/~pxk/419.
+Course information can be found on my main course web page http://www.cs.rutgers.edu/\~pxk/419.
 The links on that page will take you to prerequisites, homework assignments, exam info, and course policy.
 Be sure to check out the policy and prerequisites at the start of the course to avoid problems.
 The link at the bottom will take you to a news page (the link text will state when it was updated).
-This page will contain a running list of announcements such as homework assignments, exam announcements, corrections, and random comments.
+This contains a running list of announcements such as homework assignments, exam announcements, corrections, and random comments.
 Please make a point of checking this page.

 The course will use on-line reading material.
 We will make much use of Ross Anderson’s Security Engineering, second edition, which is available online or in print form.
 We will also make use of published papers and other contet.
 I will post lecture notes that summarize lecture content, particularly information that may not be available in the text.
 While the lecture notes attempt to cover most material that will be presented, I cannot guarantee that they will cover all of the material.
 The course is not a correspondence course.
 You are responsible for attending class and for all the material presented in class.